Last updated:

 CDP awarded a $100,000 grant to Concern Worldwide in 2022 through the COVID-19 Recovery Fund to support Afghan communities in strengthening resiliency to withstand the continued effects of the COVID-19 pandemic and recover from the pandemic’s economic impacts by increasing access to water back to pre-pandemic levels.
 At the project’s completion, water canals were desilted, and new water ponds constructed, which increased water storage options for the communities.
 The project utilized a cash-for-work strategy, allowing community members to participate in the project and earn income that was critical given high levels of food insecurity in the area.

 CDP awarded a $250,000 grant to Save the Children in 2022 through the Global Recovery Fund to provide Afghan and host community children in Pakistan with early childhood social-emotional learning skills to mitigate the impact of trauma caused by forced migration.
-This pilot project will use Sesame Workshop content and resources and work with TKF, a local Afghan partner.
+The project used Sesame Workshop content and resources and a play-based approach, involving caregivers, thus enabling them to learn to their fullest potential.
+In collaboration with a local organization, the project concluded by reaching more schools and teachers than initially projected and increased the capacity of the local partner for future project implementation efforts.

 CDP awarded a $215,000 grant to Miyamoto in 2022 to repair 15 family compounds damaged or destroyed by the June 2022 earthquake in Afghanistan prior to the onset of winter, leading to shelters that are more resilient and better winterized.